-During the day we went to visit some other attractions of the area, and returning we had spent the remaining day by the lake, swimming ( or trying to not flip on the sloppy big rocks at the bottom), enjoying the sun, the nice weather, the calmness of everything around.
-It was pretty crowded, as we had barely found a place to get settled, but even so it was just so much serenity in that place, with all the huge trees and enormous mountain peaks mirroring the lake.
+During the day we went to visit some other attractions of the area, and returning we spent the remaining day by the lake, swimming ( or trying to not flip on the sloppy big rocks at the bottom), enjoying the sun, the nice weather, the calmness of everything around.
+It was pretty crowded, as we had barely found a place to get settled, but even so, it was just so much serenity in that place, with all the huge trees and enormous mountain peaks mirroring the lake.
 It was just perfect.
 We prepared the food, lit the fire…and as the night was setting in, we started to set up our tent and our improvised mini-bedroom.

-Just before the nightfall, you know, that amazing moment when the daylight is battling the darkness, and the sun has just gone down the horizon line, I went by the lake to contemplate the scenery once more; I’m a fan of sunsets, they just have a magical power over me and I get fully captivated by its force.
+Just before nightfall, you know, that amazing moment when the daylight is battling the darkness, and the sun has just gone down the horizon line, I went by the lake to contemplate the scenery once more; I’m a fan of sunsets, they just have a magical power over me and I get fully captivated by its force.
 There were no people around it already, since everyone was getting ready for the night, or simply enjoying time with their family and friends.

-It was so peaceful…I mean that kind of peace where no wind was disturbing the water, it was perfect mirror, the sky was still clear, still a little bright and no single tree was moving…you could swear it was going to be a lovely full of stars night type.
+It was so peaceful…I mean that kind of peace where no wind was disturbing the water, it was a perfect mirror, the sky was still clear, still a little bright and no single tree was moving…you could swear it was going to be a lovely full of stars night type.
 But…

 I even told him that there is no way the storm is approaching because it was simply too far!
 But oh, was I wrong…

 In about 5 minutes the wind was coming closer and the storm was coming too…we could feel it in the air.
-I began to be terrified because we were in the middle of nowhere, with just a tent of, let’s face it, not so much security in the even of a strong storm.
+I began to be terrified because we were in the middle of nowhere, with just a tent of, let’s face it, not so much security in the event of a strong storm.
 Things started to fall from the trees and a heavy wind was blowing already.
 In less than 20 minutes it started to rain heavily and by that time we were already inside of the tent.